adamaltmejd/education-choice-pap/1_Introduction_and_Description_of_Data.md

 | Consumption weight (family) | KonsViktF, KonsViktF04 |
 | Disposable income | DispInkKE, DispInkKE04, DispInk, DispInk04 |

+The population registry is complemented with data on schooling results, etc. The complete list of variables can be found in the attached excel file.

 ## Detailed Variable Definitions

 * **Siblings and parents**: I plan to use SCB's definition of a family with some minor alterations.
 In their definition, everyone who lives at the same address share a family ID number.
 For my purposes, I don't want the children to become part of a new family when they move from home, so I plan to use the family ID that they were assigned when they were still young.
 Moreover, families break up and are recreated in different constellations.
 I plan to use the following definition: